Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Major Airports

-• CAE — Columbia Metropolitan Airport (Class C)
+• CAE — Columbia Metropolitan (Class C)

-• GSP — Greenville-Spartanburg International Airport (Class C)
+• GSP — Greenville-Spartanburg International (Class C)

-• GMU — Donaldson Field, Greenville (Class D)
+• GMU — Donaldson Field/Greenville-Downtown (Class D)

 TFR Notice